-- Munch made his debut in December 1883, aged 20, at the large Industry and Art Exhibition in Kristiania, the old name for Oslo [it was renamed Oslo in 1925, the old name and the name of one area of the city) and this work, Morning was acclaimed by artists but many critics did not like it and branded Munch 'the painter of ugly things'. - For Munch this painting marks a turning point from Impressionism to Expressionism. - In March the following year, he was recommended for a scholarship, which he received in September and in 1885 he travelled abroad for the first time. - He first went to Antwerp, where he exhibited a portrait of his sister Inger at the World Exhibition in April and May.
-Afterwards, he went to Paris and studied the collections at the Louvre and visited the 'Salon', the annual exhibition of contemporary art.
+- In December, Munch made his debut at the Autumn Exhibition, where his Morning was acclaimed by artists. - Morning 1884 is his first important work and shows his style the previous year.
+Included in the World Exhibition but critics branded Munch 'the painter of ugly things'.
+This painting marks a turning point from Impressionism to Expressionism. - In March 1884, Christian Krohg and Eilif Peterssen recommended Munch for the Schäffer scholarship, which he received in September.
+He visited Frits Thaulow's open-air academy at Modum in late summer. - In 1885, Munch travelled abroad for the first time, with financial support from Frits Thaulow.
+He first went to Antwerp, where he exhibited a portrait of his sister Inger at the World Exhibition in April and May.
+Afterwards, he went to Paris and studied the collections at the Louvre.
+He also saw the 'Salon', the annual exhibition of contemporary art.
 The artist Eyolf Soot was Munch's travel companion, as were several other Norwegian artists.
 Munch exhibited at the Autumn Exhibition and received the Schäffer grant again."
 (Munch Museum)